English reviews

 Arthur Chichester “The burning edge - Travels through an irradiated Belarus”

 Arthur Chichester - his more famous name is Bald and Bankrupt - visited Belarus, especially the nowadays deserted area that was heavily irradiated after the Chernobyl disaster.
 The book is very much like Bald’s videos: he knows Russian and he adds some background information about the country.
 I guess he would word his assessment of “Batska” a bit differently today.
-If you enjoy Bald and have two spare hours - read this books!
+If you enjoy Bald and have two spare hours - read this book!

 Verdict: interesting read